-Under a limitation of authority, the company's senior management team is restricted to concluding contracts not exceeding a contract value of R10 million.
+Under a limitation of authority the company's senior management team may only conclude contracts not exceeding a contract value of R10 million.
 For contracts exceeding this value, the company must submit its recommendation to the parent company and the parent company makes the decision whether or not the contract may be accepted.
 The company must implement the parent company's decision.